 CMJ for dummies

-What does the fest mean to you, the average music fan?
+What does this massive citywide fall fest mean to you, the average music fan?
+Here's everything you need to know.

 Even for those in the business of making sense of the local music scene, it's difficult to get a handle on CMJ.
 TONY gives you the lowdown, with help from Bobby Haber, the former Brandeis University college-radio music director who went on to found CMJ (College Music Journal) magazine and the annual Music Marathon.